What is Edo?

 • Art will be judged for Creativity, Thoughtfulness and Effort.

-• Three judges will select 50 Finalists.
+• Two judges will select 50 Finalists.

 • The finalists’ art will be framed and exhibited in Los Angeles in Summer 2024.